 durch Alexander Fauland

 Currently I’m working on an APP for one of my customers where we need the opportunity to sign in using a gesture-pattern.
-Since I was not able to find an existing solution on the web I created my very own one using MrGestures for the multi platform gesture support.
-By the way, MrGestures provides a broad range of gestures to handle in your Xamarin.Forms app (for EUR 10 + VAT per APP).
+Since I was not able to find an existing Xamarin.Forms solution to serve all platforms on the web I created my very own one.

 Here’s how the GesturePatternView looks like on UWP (it also works on iOS and Android too):

-Of course you can change both the background and foreground to adjust your needs.
+Of course you can change the background, foreground and all the line and circle colors to adjust your needs.

 Each gesture touch point represents a numeric value from 1 to N (depends on the number of created touch points).
 Feel free to extend it with your value provider.